Back to blog

 • Checking milestones and assessing progress.

-Step 2: Gather and analyze project data
+Step 2: Gather and analyze project follow-up data

 Next, collect comprehensive data.
 Use management tools to track activities and provide concrete status updates, ensuring timely completion.
 This involves monitoring tasks and assessing progress against objectives.